 Finding the right electricity tariff for you

-If you’re looking at starting or changing to a new electricity plan, one of the key decisions you have to make is what type of tariff you want to be on.
+If you’re looking at starting or changing to a new electricity plan, one of the key decisions you need to make is what type of tariff you want to be on.
 Choosing the right tariff means you could be saving money on electricity costs.

 What is a tariff?